-Even with the planned improvements, the state routes impacted by the LS5 proposal are overcapacity.
 Snohomish County measures future roadway conditions using a methodology that compares future volumes (V) to the roadway capacity (C) for a 2035 planning-level forecast of adequacy.
 This comparison creates a ratio (V/C) where 1.0 is the capacity of the roadway and results over 1.0 represent overcapacity conditions.
 This methodology and the resulting ratios are contained in the Transportation Element of the Snohomish County Comprehensive Plan.
-The 2035 V/C ratios for these state routes, listed below, show future conditions that are well overcapacity.
-While the size of the LS5 UGA expansion proposal is smaller, there will be additional impacts to these overcapacity state highways.
-Adequate facilities to serve this expansion will not be available without additional state-funded improvements beyond those already planned.
+SR 92 is already forecasted to be overcapacity with a v/c ratio of 1.14 and for which there are no planned improvements at this time.
+Further analysis is necessary to determine the extent that the LS5 proposal would further contribute to the overcapacity conditions on SR 92.
+Additional analysis would be necessary to determine the extent of the impact that the LS5 proposal would have on SR 92.